ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/configuration/database-settings-operation.markdown

  | ---- | -------------------|
  | `DatabaseSettings` | View new database configuration settings |

- {NOTE/}
+ {PANEL/}

-{PANEL: PutDatabaseSettingsOperation}
+{PANEL: PutDatabaseSettingsOperation Sample}

 The following sample shows how to use `PutDatabaseSettingsOperation` in the context of a generic database configuration.
+This method sets and saves new database configurations.
+To apply the new settings, use [ToggleDatabasesStateOperation](../../../../client-api/operations/maintenance/configuration/database-settings-operation#toggledatabasesstateoperation-sample).

 {CODE ApplyDatabaseSettings-PutDatabaseSettingsOperation@ClientApi\Operations\ClientConfig.cs /}

 {PANEL/}

-{PANEL: ToggleDatabasesStateOperation}
+{PANEL: ToggleDatabasesStateOperation Sample}

 The following sample shows how to apply new database configurations with `ToggleDatabasesStateOperation`.